klum-dsl/klum-ast/README.md

 ### DSL Object Inheritance

-DSLObjects can inherit from other DSL-Objects (but the child class *must* be annotated with DSLConfig as well).
+DSLObjects can inherit from other DSL-Objects (but the child class *must* be annotated with DSL as well).
 This allows polymorphic usage of fields.
 To allow to specify the concrete implementation, setter methods are generated which take an additional Class parameter.